snlai4chembiogroup/P2SURF/README.md

-# 🧪 P2SURF: Machine Learning Framework Predicting Critical Micelle Concentration (CMC)
+# 🧪 P2SURF: ML Framework Predicting Critical Micelle Concentration (CMC)

 **P2SURF** is a machine learning-based framework for predicting the **critical micelle concentration (CMC)** of both single and binary surfactant systems.
 It leverages **cheminformatics descriptors** and **artificial neural networks (ANNs)** to deliver robust prediction capabilities—including both **interpolation** across known compositions and **extrapolation** to novel mixtures.